 5. Automating pipelines

 These are the main steps involved in the data pipeline process.
-Each step is necessary to ensure that data is ready to be used and analyzed.
+Each step is necessary to ensure consistent data quality and that data is ready to be used and analyzed.
 By going through the processes mentioned above, businesses can ensure that they are making the most out of their data.

 Why do we need data pipelines?